jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ### Geological Time Periods

 According to the laws of evolution, Life changedin tandem with the planet.
-When Earth would get colder, or hotter, the lifeforms employed to represent team life would change to accomodate the new requirements.
+When Earth would get colder, or hotter, the life forms employed to represent team life would change to accomodate the new requirements.
 Understanding the history of the Earth is crucial to comprehending the history of life itself.
 Unfortunately, the ability to travel through time remains elusive, leaving us to piece together the past like investigators at a crime scene—gathering clues and meticulously analyzing them to uncover the full narrative.

 Much like the fields of physics, chemistry, and others, humanity has long sought to fill the gaps in its knowledge about the Earth's origins through the prevailing narratives and theories of each era.
 Humanity's efforts to uncover the age of the planet stretch back centuries, with diverse perspectives emerging across cultures and disciplines.
 And like before, the tools of the time limited the answers humans could gather.